-RAP largely uses overhead irrigation but tries to avoid irrigation that wets tree canopies and/or tree bases, especially of those trees that are susceptible to foliar diseases or diseases caused by crown- or root-rotting fungi.
+RAP largely uses overhead irrigation but tries to Drought impacts LA municipal parks differently. avoid irrigation that wets tree canopies and/ Parks with open spaces and natural areas that or tree bases, especially of those trees that are are not irrigated can have trees that incur severe susceptible to foliar diseases or diseases caused impacts on survival as a result of drought.
+Even by crown- or root-rotting fungi.